 05 of 08

+If you're craving a warm and sweet nursery neutral, try Behr’s Chic Taupe (N230-4).
 This smooth, chocolate milk-inspired color looks perfectly delicious with creamy white accents and candy-colored shades of pastel blue and green.
-Best of all, it can be easily updated with more sophisticated accents, like red or navy, as your son grows.
+Best of all, it can be easily updated with more sophisticated accents, like red or navy, as your baby boy grows older.

 06 of 08